risacker/startup_namer/README.md

-# startup_namer
+# Startup Namer

-A new Flutter application.
+A basic application built in flutter.

 ## Getting Started